INTERVIEW AND PHOTOS BY MARKO SYRJALA

 I agree, but I mean that it was a difficult time for bands like Dio?

 Chuck Garric: I thought it was incredible.
-Coming from Los Angeles at the time where metal sort of wasn’t as popular, I came over here and it just was like it never went away.
-That’s an experience, for me I might as well been in The Beatles or something.
-Playing with Ronnie Dio was truly one of the most fantastic experiences ever.
-The guy taught me so much about song writing and being a professional, and how to just perform and touring.
+Coming from Los Angeles when metal wasn’t as popular, I came over here, and it just was like it never went away.
+That’s an experience; for me, I might as well have been in The Beatles or something.
+Playing with Ronnie Dio was indeed one of the most fantastic experiences ever.
+The guy taught me so much about songwriting and being a professional, and how to perform and tour.
 He was just an amazing professional always, just a great friend.
-I miss him, I think about him probably every day.
-I thank him every time I’m on stage, because if it wasn’t for him I truly believe I wouldn’t be here.
+I miss him.
+I think about him probably every day.
+Every time I’m on stage, I thank him because I truly believe I wouldn’t be here if it wasn’t for him.

-I have met hundreds of rock stars during the years but Ronnie was maybe the kindest guy of them all.
-He was always nice for everybody including his fans.
+I have met hundreds of rock stars during the years, but Ronnie was maybe the kindest guy of them all.
+He was always nice to everybody, including his fans.

 I’m not surprised to hear that.
-Maybe that’s one of the reasons why have had over 100 members in the band “Laughs”
+Maybe that’s one of the reasons why we have had over 100 members in the band “Laughs.”

-Nita Strauss: I did know that actually, I just forgot.
+Nita Strauss: I did know that.
+I just forgot.
 But I do know that.

 Chuck Garric: Yeah, now you learn.
 Your L.A Guns history.

-Nita Strauss: I saw a picture of you in those times and that’s how I found out…
+Nita Strauss: I saw a picture of you in those times, and that’s how I found out about you.

 Chuck Garric: Metalheads magazine?